isomerpages/mlaw-ablac/_about-us/organisation-structure.md

 title: Organisation Structure
 permalink: /about-us/organisation-structure/
 breadcrumb: Organisation Structure
+variant: markdown
 ---
 Organisation Structure
 ---
 The Commissioner and the Deputy Commissioner are appointed by the President.
-With effect from 1 January 2023, Mr Lim Wee Ming, a District Judge of the State Courts, was appointed the Commissioner of Appeals.
-Mr Darryl Soh, a District Judge / Assistant Registrar of the Family Justice Courts, was appointed Deputy Commissioner of Appeals with effect from 1 January 2021.
+Mr Lim Wee Ming, a District Judge of the State Courts / Senior Director at the Judicial Policy Division of the Supreme Court, has been the Commissioner of Appeals with effect from 1 January 2023.
+Mr Darryl Soh, an Assistant Registrar of the Supreme Court and District Judge / Assistant Registrar of the Family Justice Courts, has been the Deputy Commissioner of Appeals with effect from 1 January 2021.

 The Honourable Justice Buttrose : 1967 - 1968<br>
 The Honourable Justice Choor Singh : 1967 - 1979<br>